-The four Administrators in the Link Upstate Region plan to meet quarterly to discuss innovative ways to serve job seekers and employers in the region.
+The 4 Administrators in the Link Upstate Region plan to meet quarterly to discuss innovative ways to serve job seekers and employers in the region.
 We plan to review current Incumbent Worker Training (IWT), On-the-Job Training (OJT), Apprenticeship, Customized and Work Experience (WX) learning models for consideration.
-We will discuss the possibility of using a similar model across the entire region to allow for business service team members to pitch each program in a consistent way.
+We will discuss the possibility of using a similar model across the entire region to allow for business solutions team members to pitch each program in a consistent way.
 As described above, one of our geographic advantages is that we already have a substantial number of commuters crossing our county lines.
 Because of that, employers may benefit from having a consistent understanding of the programs across the region.
-Further, we could work on developing regional goals for work-based learning activities.
+Further, we could work on developing regional goals for work-based learning activities

 It was our intention to begin the process of establishing targeted industry sectors specifically for our OJT and IWT training programs during PY17.
 All was not accomplished as planned and this is a work in progress.
-To accomplish this task of establishing targeted industry sectors for OJT/IWT, it will require us to identify the occupations that fall within the targeted industry sector(s) and then determine the OJT base wage rate (minimum wage rate allowable) for the Link Upstate WIOA region and consistent with available LMI data.
+To accomplish this task of establishing targeted industry sectors for OJT/IWT, it will require us to identify the occupations that fall within the targeted industry sector(s) and then determine the OJT base wage rate (minimum wage rate allowable) for the Link Upstate WIOA region, and consistent with available LMI data.
 Each local area will participate in discussions in order to determine other ways to increase our regional collaboration on OJT.
 This process will include comparing our OJT policies and discussing opportunities to better serve those who are able and willing to cross county lines for the right OJT.
 Ideally, a regional OJT policy is what we desire to create and to use our roadmap for administering OJT programs.
-Tentatively we are planning to develop a regional OJT policy sometime during PY2020.
+Tentatively we are planning to develop a regional OJT policy sometime during PY22.
 WorkLink recently piloted an increased wage requirement for IWT and found the results to be successful.
 The wages outlined in the solicitation were prioritized at \$12.32 per hour.
 The WorkLink Board has chosen not to make this a requirement, to allow for exceptions if needed.
 After the OJT targeted occupations have been identified, we will work towards aligning the minimum salary requirements for OJT.
 The minimum OJT salary will be based on local wage rate comparison surveys and/or any other available labor market information specific to the local area.
-This may be accomplished by issuing a regional policy approved by all four areas.
+This may be accomplished by issuing a regional policy approved by all 4 areas.
 Further we will work towards developing a regional outreach campaign for work-based activities.
 This will be accomplished by first assessing any existing funding available for outreach materials and then compiling a list of different outreach mechanisms that are available across the Link Upstate Region.
-We will compare our different options and come up with a regional strategy that can be adopted by all four areas.
+We will compare our different options and come up with a regional strategy that can be adopted by all 4 areas.
+Update: Once the pandemic hit, the 4 workforce boards stopped the quarterly meetings to focus on all of the details surrounding the center closings and reopenings, but will plan to start those back up in PY22.